KKingsS17/iam-enterprise-simulation/access-governance/docs/audit-simulation.md

 ### Risk

-Privilege escalation and potential system compromise.
+This access introduces a high risk of privilege escalation and potential compromise of critical systems.

 ### Action

-Access was denied and removed through Access Review.
+Access was denied and removed through the Access Review process.

 ### Outcome

-Access successfully remediated.
+Unauthorized access was successfully remediated, restoring compliance with RBAC policies.

+---

 ## Scenario 2: Valid Privileged Access (High Risk)

 ### Finding

-A user (Satoru Gojo) with the correct administrative role was assigned to the privileged group (IAM-IT-System Administrator).
+A user (Satoru Gojo) was correctly assigned to a privileged IAM group based on their role.

 ### Validation

-Access aligns with RBAC definition and job responsibilities.
+Access was verified against RBAC definitions and confirmed to align with job responsibilities.

 ### Action